JasonMarkol/Trickle-Down-Mindset--Book-Note/RSD Business Conference- 商业讲座/How To Get A Business Idea In 2019 That Actually Makes You Money.md

 # Business ideas are overrated
 # - focus on positioning,execution,consistency.
-# No product first -  Consulting - training - coaching
+# No product first -  Consulting - training - coaching  - Reverse engineer the process to create the "product".

 # First is Allways start with the client in mind - Who is the person I help with ? what I can give ?